freqtrade/freqtrade/docs/freqai.md

 ### Parameter table

-The table below will list all configuration parameters available for FreqAI, sorted based on where they should be placed in the config.
+The table below will list all configuration parameters available for FreqAI, presented in the same order as `config_examples/config_freqai.example.json`.

 Mandatory parameters are marked as **Required**, which means that they are required to be set in one of the possible ways.